Dept. of Chemistry

 Columbus, OH 43210

 Professor Herbert received a National Science Foundation CAREER award in 2007.
 In 2009, he was awarded a Presidential Early Career Award for Scientists and Engineers (PECASE).
-He is currently an Alfred P. Sloan Foundation Fellow and a Camille Dreyfus Teacher-Scholar.
+He has been an Alfred P. Sloan Foundation Fellow and a Camille Dreyfus Teacher-Scholar.

 Professor Herbert finds, empirically, that quantum mechanics is much simpler than social mechanics, and he is working on a rigorous proof.